datajerk/c2t/README.md

 make windows # or 'make dist' if you want both OS/X and Windows built
 ```

-> If MacOS errors with _cannot be opened because the developer cannot be verified_ with the mingw32 gcc binaries type:
+> If MacOS errors with _cannot be opened because the developer cannot be verified_ with the mingw32 gcc binaries, then type:
 >
 ```
 sudo xattr -r -d com.apple.quarantine /usr/local/gcc-4.8.0-qt-4.8.4-for-mingw32